lokeshBI/ML-PDFs/README.md

 # ML-PDFs
-#### This repo contains Machine Learning PDFs which I gathered from differemt sources.
+#### This repo contains Machine Learning PDFs which I gathered from different sources (Thanks to them).
 A PPT can help us to recap the concepts like a power nap.